reportportal/docs/src/md/src/LogDataInReportPortal/TestFrameworkIntegration.md

 If you just want to integrate ReportPortal with your Test Framework and view info about test case executions: a name, a status, a duration, parameters, attachments (files, screenshots, video and other), logs and others.
 So this section for you.

-You can review and mimic the following examples to start your integration with ReportPortal.
+You can review and mimic the following examples to start your integration with the Report Portal.

 | **Test frameworks** | **Examples**|
 | ------------- | ------------- |